satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 typically be shrouded in secrecy.
 A recent example was the open discussion of the possible discovery of a new particle at Fermilab's Tevatron accelerator that did not fit the Standard Model of particle physics\ :sup:``[2] <#ftnt2>`_`\ .
-However, this system addresses narrow domains of expertise and its scalability in the context of increasingly interdisciplinary domains remains untested.
+However, this system has been applied to narrow domains of expertise and its scalability in the context of increasingly interdisciplinary domains remains untested.

-The advent of social networking technology has altered the traditional mechanisms of discourse, but the ease of adding to discussions has also resulted in increasingly redundant and voluminous information.
-Blogs, social network sites (e.g., Facebook, Google+) and scientific discussion forums (e.g, metaoptmize.com, mathoverflow.net) are redefining the technologies that extract, organize and prioritize relevant, interesting and constructive information and criticism.
-In the scientific world, new discoveries and technologies provide alternative viewpoints and data acquisition and analysis approaches.
-This makes rapid dissemination and continued reappraisal of research in the context of this new knowledge an imperative.
+The advent of social networking technology has altered the traditional mechanisms of discourse, but the ease of adding to online discussions has also resulted in increasingly redundant and voluminous information.
+Blogs, social network sites (e.g., Facebook, Google+) and scientific discussion forums (e.g, metaoptimize.com, mathoverflow.net) are redefining the technologies that extract, organize and prioritize relevant, interesting and constructive information and criticism.
+In the scientific world, new discoveries and technologies make rapid dissemination and continued reappraisal of research an imperative.
 However, the scientific establishment has been slow to adopt these social technologies.
-The peer review system is one area where such technologies can address current problems and move the process into the 21st century.
+The peer review system is one area where the scientific community may benefit from adopting such technologies.

 For the publication review process to continue to play a critical role in science, there are a number of problems that need to be addressed.
 In